“What breaks you down is not the amount of pressure you feel at one time, but it’s the way you perceive and handle it.”

 Understanding Post Acute Withdrawal is More Than a Mental Exercise

-Clearly, post acute withdrawal is not a pleasant experience.
-As Mager noted above, the length and intensity of this stage of withdrawal varies from person to person.
-The one thing that can be counted on, however, is that you are more likely than not to experience post acute withdrawal.
-The symptoms of post acute withdrawal look slightly different than the signs of withdrawal experienced during the initial detoxification:
+Clearly, post-acute withdrawal is not a pleasant experience.
+As Mager noted above, the length and intensity of this stage of withdrawal vary from person to person.
+The one thing that can be counted on, however, is that you are more likely than not to experience post-acute withdrawal.
+The symptoms of post-acute withdrawal look slightly different than the signs of withdrawal experienced during the initial detoxification:

 - Lack of emotional control (either an overreaction or no reaction)